Best Crypto Exchanges in New Zealand

 4. OKX

-OKX establishes itself as New Zealand's fourth-best cryptocurrency exchange, notably excelling in DeFi composability.
-The platform features an extensive range of over 300 crypto assets, expanding its scope beyond conventional spot trading to encompass futures, options, and margin trading.
-A key attraction for DeFi enthusiasts is the OKX Wallet, which integrates seamlessly with DeFi protocols like AAVE and Uniswap, facilitating higher staking yields.
+OKX specialises in DeFi products and services, bridging the gap between centralised and decentralised finance.
+The platform features over 350 crypto assets to trade on spot, futures, options, and margin trading with 50x leverage.
+A key feature is the OKX Wallet, which integrates seamlessly with DeFi protocols like AAVE and Uniswap, facilitating high on-chain staking yields.

-Headquartered in Seychelles and adhering to its regulatory standards, OKX remains fully accessible and operational in New Zealand.
-The platform particularly appeals to institutional traders and DeFi users, offering advanced API capabilities, superior liquidity, and in-built compatibility with web3 protocols for greater flexibility and access to long-tail markets.
+Headquartered in Seychelles and adhering to its regulations, OKX remains fully accessible in New Zealand.
+The platform appeals to DeFi users, offering advanced API capabilities, superior liquidity, and in-built compatibility with web3 protocols for greater flexibility and access to long-tail markets.
+It also features its own blockchain, OKT Chain and native token, OKB Coin.

-• Regulation & Licensing: Headquartered in Seychelles, OKX aligns with international financial regulations to ensure a secure trading environment for New Zealand users.
+• Regulation & Licensing: Headquartered in Seychelles, OKX aligns with international financial regulations and is available to New Zealand users.

-• NZD Deposit Methods: Includes options like bank transfers, debit cards, credit cards, and Apple Pay.
+• NZD Deposit Methods: Debit cards, credit cards, and Apple Pay.

 5. Uphold

-• Regulation & Licensing: Regulated by the Financial Conduct Authority (FCA), FinCEN and other tier-1 regulators and is available to NZ-based investors.
+• Regulation & Licensing: Regulated by the Financial Conduct Authority (FCA), FinCEN and other tier-1 regulators and is available to Kiwi investors.

 Uphold